 You can also purchase multiple bonds to diversify your portfolio while earning a steady interest rate.
 You can buy these bonds directly from fund managers at the market rate or through brokerage accounts.

-Either way, these bonds are highly liquid as they can be sold back to their fund managers, making them more attractive to investors.
+These bonds are highly liquid as they can be sold back to their fund managers, making them more attractive to investors.
 If you’re interested, here’s a list of ESG bond funds to invest in today.

 16. Boston Trust Walden Balanced Fund

-Investors can purchase bonds at a 1% expense and earn about 0.8% in yearly dividends.
+Investors can purchase bonds at a 1% expense and earn about 0.8% yearly dividends.
 Furthermore, the fund acquires companies of all sizes but focuses on large-cap companies like Apple, Google, and Microsoft.

 17. TIAA-CREF Core Impact Bond Fund